-Place the pan under the grill (drizzle a little more oil over the omelette for added richness at this stage) and cook until the omelette is a nice golden colour, a couple of minutes is more than enough.
+Place the pan under the grill (drizzle a little more oil over the omelette for added richness at this stage) and grill until the omelette is cooked through, a nice golden colour, a couple of minutes should be enough.

 As soon as possible along with the salsa.
 You can either fold the omelette or leave it flat and sprinkle over the salsa, like a pizza.
 Mexican omelette pizza!?
 Quite a thing!!

 A nice sweet and sour sauce, something like a smoky Mexican Salsa Rojo would be perfect, but not necessary.

 Gram flour is higher in protein than wheat flour and is packed with healthy unsaturated fats, iron and fibre.
 More reasons to go gram.

 Pingback: Pickled Jalapenos – Easy & Quick Way to Pickle | beach house kitchen

 Love gram flour.
 Have you ever eaten torta di ceci?
 Livornese street food.
 Absolutely delicious.
 Going to make your omelette for supper tonight.